giistsk/platform-rules/README.md

 - user in platform 2 months has 18 coins, 180 flags needed
 - user in platform 2 years has 114 coins, 1140 flags needed

 ## Admin Moderation

 Site administrators can unilaterally and without recourse take action upon a single occurence of the following, whether flagged by users or found via our own manual or automated procedures (e.g. AI-powered image classification)

-- Pornography in public post
+- Media showing nudity or depicting sex acts, in public post (posts in private topics exempted)
-- Incitement to violence in public post
+- Child sexual abuse (CSAM) in any content (post, message or note)
-- Child pornography or abuse in any content (post, message or note)
+- Threatening harm on anyone in post or message
-- Threatening another user in public post or direct message
+- Inciting violence in post or message
-- Sharing copyrighted material without authorization in public post
+- Sharing copyrighted material without authorization in public post (posts in private topics with under 1000 members exempted)
 - Attempting to get around platform rules by 'gaming the system'
-- Repeatedly misrepresenting user's actions or content when flagging them
+- Repeatedly misrepresenting another user's actions or content when flagging them

 Actions taken could be any combination of the following, solely at the administrator's discretion:

 - Remove the offending content
 - Give user a warning
-- Suspend user from logging in and using the service for any period of time
+- Disallow user from using coins for any period of time
-- Suspend user from using coins for any period of time
+- Disallow user from logging in and using the service for any period of time
-- Terminating user from service indefinitely (any purchased coins are forfeited)
+- Terminating user from service indefinitely (any purchased or earned coins or invites are forfeited)